Investing in Life Sciences Stocks and Companies

 Other companies are trying to increase the human lifespan by lengthening one’s telomeres or by minimizing oxidization which causes aging.
 Venture capitalists are pouring money into dozens of startups tackling the aging problem in areas like regenerative medicine or young blood transfusions.

 From an investor’s perspective, human longevity presents both risks and potential rewards as living another 20 years can have some dire effects on some people’s retirement plans.
 Of the top longevity companies out there, some are publicly traded – Humacyte (HUMA) makes bioengineered blood vessels – or planning to IPO like regenerative medicine company ACell.
 Just be aware that some companies out there are selling snake oil.
 They’re preying on older people who have money and the desire to live longer.
 Just because someone says they’re selling anti-aging pills doesn’t mean they actually work.

 Medical Devices and Imaging

 Perhaps some of the biggest advancements are being made in medical imaging where deep learning algorithms are used to interpret medical imagery.
 Dozens of startups are now developing medical imaging AI algorithms to do everything from measuring breast density to preparing surgeons for surgery.

 The increasing sophistication of medical devices and medical imaging algorithms mean that doctors are more easily able to treat patients from afar.
 Companies like Teladoc (TDOC) make it possible for anyone with $40 to speak with a doctor.
-For retail investors looking to invest in the telemedicine trend, Teladoc is probably the only telehealth stock to own, but not the only one.
+For retail investors looking to invest in the telemedicine trend, Teladoc is probably the best telehealth stock to own, but not the only one.
 Talkspace is set to become a pure-play telehealth stock with a focus on mental telehealth.
 Babylon Health also went public using a SPAC but their business model has way more risk than we can stomach.
 There are also many startups working on telehealth using technologies like machine learning to improve upon their offerings.

 Big Data in Healthcare